-If we take a simple all down strum rhythm in 4/4 timing that would give us something like…
+If we take a simple all down strum rhythm in 4/4 timing that would give us a strumming pattern that is something like…

 To begin with this can feel a bit like patting your head and rubbing your stomach at the same time.
 It’s a strange concept if you’ve been playing rhythm for a while without exploring playing off the beat.
 It can help to count out loud.
 The rhythm shown above would be counted out 1 & 2 & 3 & 4 & but you would be playing the down strums on the &s.

 It’s worth noting here that it can be easier to play up strums when playing off the beat and you’ll see a lot of lessons showing it that way (it’s easier because your hand would naturally be travelling up between the beats ordinarily).
 I’m a fan of playing down strums off the beat though, firstly because I believe it forces you to be thinking in off the beat timing and secondly, well if it’s good enough for Bob Marley, it’s good enough for me.

 With our strumming hand now doing it’s job, there’s actually a little work for your fretting hand too.
 When playing with a reggae feel you’ll want to make your chords very staccato in sound (sometimes called a chop).
 We’re aiming for a short, sharp hit that is quickly muted.
 For this we’re going to lean heavily on barre chords (it is possible to do this with open chords using pinkie muting but I’ll save that for another lesson).
 Barre chords give us one great advantage – by releasing the pressure from our fretting hand we can quickly mute the sustain after strumming the chord.